ghartsel/RapidMarkup/style_guide.md

 >   | query | String | Yes | FQL transaction to be executed. |
 >   | arguments | Any | No | Provided to the submitted transaction as variables. |

 As much as possible, separate reference-type content from conceptual- and task-type content.
-Including non-reference content in a reference can obscure the reference content, making information hard to find.
+Including non-reference content in a reference topic can obscure the reference content, making information hard to find.

 #### Task